Seoul Dynasty

 The team that would be the Seoul Dynasty competed under the moniker Lunatic-Hai and were considered to be one the best Overwatch teams heading into the OWL's inaugural season.
 However, the team failed to reach the playoffs in 2018.
 Seoul qualified for the playoffs for the first time in 2019, and in 2020, the team reached the Grand Finals, where they lost to the San Francisco Shock.
+In 2023, the team was disbanded.

 Franchise history

 Team creation

 On July 12, 2017, Blizzard officially announced KSV Esports International, an esports organization created by Kevin Chou and Kent Wakeford who previously ran Kabam together, would be the team owner of a Seoul-based Overwatch League franchise.
 On August 21, the team announced the acquisition of the players and coaching staff of Korean Overwatch esports team Lunatic-Hai.
 In September, the team signed an additional coach in veteran Kim "nuGget" Yo-han.
 In late October, they revealed 3 additional players to their Seoul-based roster, Kim "Fleta" Byung-sun, Byeon "Munchkin" Sang-beom, and Koo "xepheR" Jae-mo.
 Shortly afterwards, on October 26, 2017, the franchise name was revealed as the Seoul Dynasty.
 A day later, the addition of Choi "Wekeed" Seok-woo was broadcast in the Dynasty's roster preview video.
 The final two members for the inaugural season, Chae "Bunny" Jun-hyeok and Kim "KuKi" Dae-kuk, were revealed by Blizzard in November.